 What is out of scope?

-Grants will be awarded based on alignment to criteria questions and additional weighting will be given to Aboriginal or Torres Strait Islander applicants and applicants who live or work in regional Victoria.
+Grants will be awarded based on your answers to the selection questions and additional weighting will be given to Aboriginal and/or Torres Strait Islander applicants, and those who work in regional or rural Victoria.

-Please note: The grants committee will not respond to applicants until the end of July, so please bear this in mind when selecting training options for your proposal.
-The qualification, training or project must begin by the end of May 2023 and please check if this date fits with timeline of the provider for the qualification or course before applying.
+Please note: The grants team will not respond to applicants until December 2022, so please keep this in mind when selecting study options for your proposal.
+The qualification or course must begin by the end of May 2023 and please check if this date fits with timeline of the provider for the qualification or course before applying.